 AC 61.98D: the FAA reminds flight instructors that a flight review may require more than 1 hour of ground training and 1 hour of flight training.
 Since satisfactory completion of a flight review is based on pilot proficiency, it is up to the instructional service provider to determine what type of instruction is required and how much additional training time, if any, is required to ensure that the pilot has the necessary knowledge and skills to conduct safe flight operations… it is the flight instructor that ultimately determines the total training time required for a flight review.

-As this excellent FAA document on flight reviews suggests, controlling the expectations starting with the initial interview.
+The excellent FAA document on flight reviews suggests, that controlling the expectations starts with the initial interview.
 It is critical for the CFI to “sell” the safety advantages of greater proficiency so we can get to the real “pilot killer” phases of flight.
 The FAA WINGS program was originally developed around this focus on these specific “pilot risk factors.”
 And participants in FAA WINGS are statistically correlated with safer flying.
 But unfortunately in most safety seminars we are “preaching to the choir” how do we reach further?

 To this end, SAFE contributed extensively to the development of the Focused Flight Review with AOPA.
 This excellent toolkit was created to provide the resources for a more extensive (hopefully annual) review and this works hand in glove with FAA WINGS.
 This program is diverse and focuses attention on the areas of true risk for every pilot (“the killers”). e.g. It is almost incomprehensible that 24% of fatal accidents occur during take-off and initial climb.
 We are not teaching people to adequately manage risk during this phase of flight (every pilot should be Code Yellow on take-off).